mlcommons/inference/edge/object_detection/ssd_mobilenet/tensorflow/README.md

 ## 1. Problem
 This is a tensorflow implementation of SSD-Mobilenetv1 for Object Detection on COCO 2017 test dataset.
+This code can be executed without any harness.

 ## 2. Direction
 ##### Steps to configure the machine